 Legal framework: Australia legalised same-sex marriage nationally in December 2017.
 Same-sex couples have full marriage rights, civil union recognition, and equal adoption rights in Victoria.
 Comprehensive anti-discrimination protections cover sexual orientation, gender identity, and intersex status at both federal and state levels.
 Victoria enacted gender self-identification legislation in 2019 — no surgery or medical intervention required to update gender markers.
 Homosexuality has never been criminalised in Victoria since decriminalisation in 1980.
 In short: full legal equality, no asterisks.

 Cultural reality: The laws reflect the city, not the other way around.
-Melbourne's inner suburbs — Fitzroy, Collingwood, St Kilda, Prahran — have been home to visible queer communities for decades.
+Melbourne's inner suburbs — Fitzroy, Collingwood, St Kilda, Prahran — have been home to visible LGBTQ+ communities for decades.
 This isn't a city that recently decided to be welcoming; the infrastructure is generational.
 The Victorian Equal Opportunity & Human Rights Commission actively enforces protections, and institutions from hospitals to hotels operate with genuine LGBTQ+ competence, not performative tolerance.

 PDA comfort: In Fitzroy, Collingwood, and along Commercial Road in Prahran, same-sex PDA is entirely normalised — holding hands, a kiss on the street, none of it registers.
 The CBD and St Kilda are High comfort — broadly fine with rare exceptions late at night around nightclub precincts.
 South Yarra and Richmond are good but can feel more heteronormative on game days near sports bars.
 Outer suburbs (30+ km from the CBD) have conservative pockets where situational awareness matters more.